Legal process in Spain

 If you’re arrested you have the right to make a statement in the presence of your lawyer or one nominated by the police if you don’t have one, and the right to an interpreter.
 You also have the right to advise a member of your family or another person of your arrest or in the case of a foreigner to contact your consul.
 You can be held for up to 72 hours without charge, after which you must be charged and brought before a court or freed.
 You cannot be held longer without a judicial order.
 However, if you’re remanded in custody, you can be held for years while a case is being ‘investigated’.

-If you have a complaint against someone, for example, your neighbor for making too much noise or your local authority for not collecting your rubbish, and your appeals fall on deaf ears, you can make an official complaint ( denuncia) to the police.
+If you have a complaint against someone, for example your neighbour for making too much noise or your local authority for not collecting your rubbish, and your appeals fall on deaf ears, you can make an official complaint ( denuncia) to the police.
 There are ombudsmen in most regions who handle certain complaints and queries, many with staff who speak English and other foreign languages.
 If you have a complaint concerning the way EU laws are interpreted or are being broken in Spain, you should complain to your European member of parliament.
 You can also bring a lawsuit against the Spanish state.
 However, you should expect to wait a long (long) time for your case to be heard.

 At the end of 1999, the Spanish parliament approved a new version of the Law of Civil Judgement designed principally to speed up the courts and the legal process in Spain.
 Legal experts and lawyers’ representatives were generally opposed to the reforms because, although the reforms looked excellent on paper, they would come to nothing unless the government injected vast sums of money into the legal system.
-For example, for more employees and computers to modernize it and to allow the reforms to take place – it’s no good having a law that gives a debtor 20 days to appeal if you haven’t got the staff at the court to inform the debtor and carry out other essential duties.
+For example, for more employees and computers to modernise it and to allow the reforms to take place – it’s no good having a law that gives a debtor 20 days to appeal if you haven’t got the staff at the court to inform the debtor and carry out other essential duties.
 Needless to say, the reforms became law in 2001 without the extra investment!

 Included is a ‘small claims’ system designed to assist the self-employed and small businesses to collect their debts.
-The creditor completes a form claiming his payment, which must be accompanied by some form of proof of the debt, and lodges it with the court.
+The creditor completes a form claiming his payment, which must be accompanied by some form of proof of the debt and lodges it with the court.
 The services of a solicitor or barrister aren’t required.
 The debtor then has around 20 days to pay or explain why he won’t be paying.
 If the 20 days pass without the debtor doing either, then the judge immediately proceeds to an embargo of the debtor’s goods and/or property.
-While many other aspects of the new law have yet to come to fruition because of a lack of investment, the ‘small claims’ procedure has been very successful and claims are generally resolved quickly.
+While many other aspects of the new law have yet to come to fruition because of lack of investment, the ‘small claims’ procedure has been very successful and claims are generally resolved quickly.

 Never assume that the law in Spain is the same as in any other country, as this often isn’t the case and some Spanish laws are bizarre.
 Note that it’s illegal for anyone to be without some form of personal identification in Spain and you should carry your residence permit or passport at all times (you can be asked to produce it by a policeman).
 Certain legal advice and services may also be provided by your embassy or consulate in Spain, including, for example, an official witness of signatures (Commissioner for Oaths).
 A useful book for Spanish residents and property owners is You and the Law in Spain by David Searl (Santana).